 Additional models needed

 In addition to the IP-Adapter models above, you need a ControlNet model.
-For example:
+For example:- Canny ControlNet — Download control_v11p_sd15_canny_fp16.safetensors and place it in your

 Workflow overview